HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_user_guide/Content/Creating_a_Java_Service.md

 Create a Java Service
 ---------------------

 A service that uses a custom Java connector is called a Java service.
-The Java connector is a custom Java Class that implements the **com.hcl.middleware.common.JavaService** interface or **com.hcl.middleware.common.JavaService2** interface.
+The Java connector is a custom Java Class that implements the **com.hcl.voltmx.middleware.common.JavaService** interface or **com.hcl.voltmx.middleware.common.JavaService2** interface.
 It is recommended that you use JavaService2 as you can get an access to `DataControllerRequest` and `DataControllerResponse` objects.

 You must load the required JAR files to define a Java service.
 JAR files contain Java classes.
 The Java classes contain Java methods.
 These methods have the logic defined that is required for a service.
 Java services are mostly used in conjunction with Webconnector Services.